What are the most important movies to watch in your 20s?

 1. Into the Wild (Watch Into the Wild)

 Into the Wild is based on the book and true story of Christopher McCandless who gives away all his money after college to go on a great Alaskan adventure.
 It made my top books for twentysomethings as well, even though this might be one of the few times that I liked the movie better than the book.
-I think is one of the most powerful warnings for our generation struggling to find answers and doing so mostly by ourselves.
+I think this is one of the most powerful warnings for our generation struggling to find answers and doing so mostly by ourselves.
+Don’t struggle through your quarter life crisis alone.
 As I wrote about Into the Wild in my book 101 Secrets For Your Twenties:

 Don’t allow loneliness to become isolation.